Claire Dean

 By Car: A Budget-Friendly Option to Reach Machu Picchu

 This is definitely the cheapest option to visit the ruins, but it’s also the least fun.
 Getting to Machu Picchu by bus requires two days.
-The town of Hydro-electrica is a six-hour drive from Cusco and the last town accessible by road before Machu Picchu.
+The village of Hydro-electrica is a six-hour drive from Cusco and the last town accessible by road before Machu Picchu.
 You then have to walk along the train tracks for 2 hours to reach Aguas Calientes.
 From Cusco, it’s easy to book a bus or car to this stop.
 However, this trip does not include a night of accommodation in Aguas Calientes, any meals, the shuttle bus up to the archaeological site, or the entrance into Machu Picchu, so these are things to keep in mind if you choose this option.

 The train tracks to Aguas Calientes